tkosciol/tkosciol.github.io/associate.md

 We are committed to equal opportunities and will not discriminate anyone on the basis of: nationality, age, sex, race, disability, religion, sexual orientation and pregnancy/maternity.

+The recruitment will be carried out in 2 steps.
 Selected applicants will be interviewed after the application deadline has passed.